Offensive Weapons, Knife Crime Practical Guidance

 Work is currently being undertaken by the NPCC to develop guidance for schools about knife crime.
 Further details of this will be included in future updates of this document.

-Investigators and Prosecutors should also be aware that the issues raised in ‘County Lines’ offending can apply to some knife crime - see the County Lines Typology.
+Investigators and Prosecutors should also be aware that the issues raised in ‘County Lines’ offending can apply to some knife crime- see the guidance on County Lines Offending.

 The issue of bail or remand should be considered pre-charge.
 If a remand in custody is sought, a completed MG7 should be submitted with the file for authority to charge.
 This should include all the grounds for making the application.
 Consideration should be given as to whether it would be appropriate to appeal a decision to grant bail by the Magistrates’ Court, and the reasons for this.
 Prosecutors should seek authorisation from their Legal Manager, where possible, prior to appealing any decision.
 The Police should also suggest suitable bail conditions such as curfews; restriction on entering certain areas; association with certain individuals.